Samuel Edusa MD

 ‘Stable Diffusion is a deep learning, text-to-image model released in 2022.
 It is primarily used to generate detailed images conditioned on text descriptions, though it can also be applied to other tasks such as inpainting, outpainting, and generating image-to-image translations guided by a text prompt.’

-• Stable Diffusion is an AI system that simulates human intelligence to accomplish tasks, specifically converting text prompts into visually appealing images.
+- Stable Diffusion is an AI that turns text descriptions into images.

 References